 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

 There are two main reasons that pumping can take a long time.
-For some women, it can be difficult to trigger the letdown reflex, which releases the milk from your breasts.
-Other women may be able to get a letdown, but find that they have slow milk flow when pumping.
+For some people, it can be difficult to trigger the letdown reflex, which releases the milk from your breasts.

 When Getting a Letdown Takes Forever or You Get No Letdown When Pumping

-Obviously, milk isn’t flowing from your breasts all of the time, even though you may leak occasionally.
-A letdown occurs when milk is released from your breasts.
 Usually, letdowns happen in response to a stimulus – for example, from a baby crying or from sensation (such as your baby suckling or your breast pump working at your breast).

-1. Use a Warm Compress (and Stay Warm Yourself).
+3. Use a Warm Compress (and Stay Warm Yourself).

 Warmth seems to help get breast milk flowing – and being cold can inhibit it.
 Try applying a warm washcloth or a dry compress like Booby Tubes to your breasts before you pump.